RotherOSS/otobo-docker/README.md

 * `docker-compose down`

+## Useful commands

+### docker

+* start over:             `docker system prune -a`
+* show version:           `docker version`
+* build an image:         `docker build --tag otobo --file=otobo.web.Dockerfile .`
+* run the new image:      `docker run --publish 80:5000 otobo`
+* log into the new image: `docker run -it -v opt_otobo:/opt/otobo otobo bash`
+* with broke entrypoint:  `docker run -it -v opt_otobo:/opt/otobo --entrypoint bash otobo`
+* show running images:    `docker ps`
+* show available images:  `docker images`
+* list volumes :          `docker volume ls`
+* inspect a volumne:      `docker volume inspect otobo_opt_otobo`
+* get volumne mountpoint: `docker volume inspect --format '{{ .Mountpoint }}' otobo_nginx_ssl`
+* inspect a container:    `docker inspect <container>`
+* list files in an image: `docker save --output otobo.tar otobo:latest && tar -tvf otobo.tar`

+### docker-compose

+* check config:           `docker-compose config`
+* check containers:       `docker-compose ps`

+## Advanced topics

+### Building docker images locally.

+This step not needed when the images from http://hub.docker.com are used.

+Change into a checked out otobo git repository.
+E.g. https://github.com/RotherOSS/otobo or a clone of the repository.
+Call  bin/docker/build_docker_images.sh`.
+Go back to the otobo-docker dir and set up the local images in .env.
+Then proceed as described above.

-## An example workflow for restarting with a new installation
+### An example workflow for restarting with a new installation

 Note that all previous data will be lost.

 * `sudo service docker restart`    # workaround when sometimes the cached images are not available
 * `docker-compose down -v`         # volumes are also removed
-* `docker-compose up --build`      # rebuild when the Dockerfile or the code has changed
+* Rebuild local images, see above
 * Check sanity at [hello](http://localhost/hello)
 * Run the installer at [installer.pl](http://localhost/otobo/installer.pl)
     * Keep the default 'db' for the database host
     * Keep logging to the file /opt/otobo/var/log/otobo.log

-## Running with a seperate nginx as a reverse proxy for supporting HTTPS
+### Running with a seperate nginx as a reverse proxy for supporting HTTPS

 This is basically an example for running OTOBO behind an external reverse proxy.

-### Build the nginx image
+#### Build the nginx image

 The image contains nginx and openssl along with an adapted config.
 But there is no sensible editor.
 The config for nginx is located in /etc/nginx.

 `docker build --tag otobo_nginx --file otobo.nginx.dockerfile .`

-### Create a self-signed TLS certificate and private key
+#### Create a self-signed TLS certificate and private key

 See above.

-### Store the certificate in a volume
+#### Store the certificate in a volume

 See above.

-### Run the container separate from otobo web
+#### Run the container separate from otobo web

 This is only an example.
 In the general case where there is an already existing reverse proxy.